amd/aocl-data-analytics/doc/data_management/data_intro.rst

 **Extraction**

-Once the data is fully loaded, one may want to extract it into dense blocks of contiguous memory suitable for the various algorithms of AOCL-DA.
+Once the data is loaded into a data store, it can be extracted into dense blocks of contiguous memory suitable for the various algorithms of AOCL-DA.
 There are two ways to :ref:`extract data<api_data_extraction>` from a :cpp:type:`da_datastore`:

 - Extract a specific column with one of the :ref:`da_data_extract_column_? <da_data_extract_column>` functions.
 - Extract a selection with a given label by calling one of the :ref:`da_data_extract_selection_? <da_data_extract_selection>` functions.